trueos/trueos-docs/trueos-handbook/README.md

-**Note:** Aside from section titles, this file uses the standard
+**Note:** Aside from section titles and around code-blocks, this file
-        reStructuredText markup used in TrueOS project documentation.
+        uses the standard reStructuredText markup used in TrueOS project documentation.
+Markdown does some light formatting, so be sure to view the "Raw" file to use it as an .rst reference.

 # Making Documentation Changes